Argentina announces professionalization of women’s soccer

 - Flipping off cop is free speech, court says

 Up until now, the women’s game has been played by amateur athletes who have gotten little to no money for their work on the field.
+The national team’s female players have also struggled financially and went on strike in 2017 after their stipends of about $10 went unpaid.

+With Saturday’s announcement, professional female players will now receive a monthly minimum salary of about 15,000 pesos, or $365, which is equivalent to that earned by male players in the fourth division of Argentine soccer.

+Sergio Marchi, leader of the soccer players’ union, held up a copy of a contract and said, “With this we are generating a legal framework and a way to be able to advance professionally.
+This is the base, it is the beginning.
+It is in each of us to develop it.”